Honeysuckle HQ

 Honeysuckle HQ will be a landmark, mixed use destination that will incorporate a range of uses befitting its waterfront CBD location.
 While diverse housing is one component of a successful CBD, so is retail, business, entertainment, hospitality and community space.

-How much of the land will be dedicated to public green space?
+How much of the land will be dedicated to public space?

-We have set aside $25 million and two hectares of harbourside land for community spaces including a waterfront promenade, two new parks and the naturalisation of Cottage Creek.
+We have set aside $27 million and 2 ha of harbourside land for community spaces including a waterfront promenade, two new parks and the Cottage Creek naturalisation.

 We delivered the first of these parks, Honeysuckle Park, in 2021.
 The naturalisation of Cottage Creek and the next phase of Honeysuckle’s promenade was completed in 2022.
 The remaining public domain will be delivered in stages to coincide with the surrounding developments.

-While 2 hectares of green space will surround Honeysuckle HQ, we are also asking developers to provide additional public spaces within the precinct.
+While 2 ha of green space will surround Honeysuckle HQ, we are also asking developers to provide more public spaces within the precinct.

 What social, environmental, and economic factors will be included in this development?